Eskapeum/OneDettyDecember/onedettydecember-vision/SALLY_DAY_1_TASKS.md

 **Caption:**
 "Detty December 101 📚✨

 Most people think it's just parties in Lagos, but there's SO much more to it.
+Detty December happens in BOTH Lagos 🇳🇬 AND Accra 🇬🇭!
 Here are 5 things that might surprise you about West Africa's biggest cultural celebration 🌍

 Planning your first Detty December?
 Join our waitlist and get:
-✅ Exclusive event access
+✅ Exclusive event access in Lagos & Accra
-✅ Curated experiences
+✅ Curated experiences in both cities
 ✅ Local insider tips
 ✅ Squad travel deals

 Link in bio to join the tribe! 🔗

-#DettyDecember #Lagos #Accra #TravelAfrica #Afrobeats #WestAfrica #TravelGuide #AfricanCulture #DiasporaTravel #TravelReels"
+#DettyDecember #Lagos #Accra #Nigeria #Ghana #TravelAfrica #Afrobeats #WestAfrica #TravelGuide #AfricanCulture #DiasporaTravel #TravelReels"

 ---